jaidenamari/nectar-flow-finance/_posts/2025-05-30-sustainable-investing-guide.md

 ### Step 3: Watch Out for Fees and Fluff

 - Sustainable funds can carry higher fees.
 Compare expense ratios.
-- Look into what “sustainable” means for each fund.
+- Look into what "sustainable" means for each fund.
 Some are more bark than bite.

 ### Step 4: Set It and Check It